gravitational/teleport/docs/admin-guide.md

 ### Logging in with U2F

-For logging in via the CLI, you must first install [u2f-host](https://developers.yubico.com/libu2f-host/).
+For logging in via the CLI, you must first install [u2f-host](https://developers.yubico.com/libu2f-host/) tool:
-Instlling:

 ```bash
 # OSX: